Automattic/Gravatar-SDK-Android/README.md

 ## Publishing

+All new versions are published in the Maven Central repository.

-The SDK is published to the Automattic's S3 instance via [`publish-to-s3`](https://github.com/Automattic/publish-to-s3-gradle-plugin) Gradle plugin.
+Older versions (<=2.3.1) were published to the Automattic's S3 instance via [`publish-to-s3`](https://github.com/Automattic/publish-to-s3-gradle-plugin) Gradle plugin.

 The published version is calculated depending on the Git context, in this order:
 - if there's a tag, version is `<tag name>`